stochastic-yukke/stochastic-yukke.github.io/about-en.md

 This site's theme colour is Cosmic Latte `#FFF8E7`.<br>

-Currently, this site is available only in Japanese.
-I hope to provide English content in the future.
+Currently, this site is available only in Japanese. &gt;&gt; I hope to provide English content in the future.

 **[>> 日本語で読む](/about/)**